Mercedes-Benz GLE Coupe new car review

 Driving experience

-As before, in both variants, power is transmitted via 9G-TRONIC automatic transmission.
+In all variants, power is transmitted via 9G-TRONIC automatic transmission.
 Ride comfort and agility are promised by the optional 48V E-ACTIVE BODY CONTROL suspension, which is combined with the optional AIRMATIC air suspension.
 This is the only system in the market where the spring and damping forces can be individually controlled at each wheel.
 This means that it not only counteracts body roll, but also pitching and squat.

 On the conventional model, an optional 'Off-Road Engineering' package adds under-body protection, air suspension and 30mm of extra ground clearance.
 If air suspension and the 'E-Active Body Control' system have been fitted, Mercedes says the GLE can tow up to 3.5-tonnes.
 And the car can be had with a clever 'Trailer Manoevring assist' system and also a 'trailer route planner' in the nav system to help drivers avoid pinch points for long or tall vehicles.